alxroyer/scenario/doc/src/devel.guidelines.rst

 1. Check the scenario version stored in the code:

-   TODO: Give the location here when implemented (not implemented as of 0.2.0)
+   TODO: Give the location here when implemented (issue #9)

    If files have been modified, commit them (probably with the ``--amend`` option).